 David Culbertson joined MIT Lincoln Laboratory in November 2018 as the manager of the Flight Test Facility.
 He is responsible for providing leadership and management direction to the facility's flight, maintenance, engineering, and administrative personnel to enable safe, effective flight and ground operations of the Laboratory's uniquely modified aircraft that support diverse research and development programs.

 He holds a bachelor's degree in ocean engineering, graduating with distinction from the U.S. Naval Academy.
 He also earned an engineering test pilot degree from the U.S. Navy Test Pilot School and a master's degree in aviation systems from the University of Tennessee.
 He has flown nearly 8,000 flight hours in more than 60 different aircraft, including over 3,800 hours in experimental, highly modified aircraft.
-He is an associate fellow of the Society of Experimental Test Pilots and has a Defense Acquisition Workforce Improvement Act Level III certification in systems engineering and test and evaluation.
+He is a Fellow of the Royal Aeronautical Society and the Society of Experimental Test Pilots and has a Defense Acquisition Workforce Improvement Act Level III certification in systems engineering and test and evaluation.